DEC • Dynamic Environmental Corporation logo

 The heat is usually recovered to pre-heat the SLA stream, in order to save on "thermal energy" (provided through gas CH4 - methane); if producing extra heat through oxidation of solvents, an energy recovery system shall be foreseen (typical applications are ranging from heating up air for dryers, steam production, heat tranfer fluid heating, water heating - industrial or sanitary, etc.).

-advantages • DEC.RTO™
+advantages • DEC.XTO_RTO™

 In a regenerative thermal oxidizer (RTO) with multiple towers, the VOCs are oxidized in the combustion chamber.
 The hot gas released from the combustion chamber contains thermal energy.
 This thermal energy is accumulated through the ceramic media bed in one tower.
 The hot gas then cools down as it exchanges thermal energy with the ceramic media.
 The cooled gas is then discharged through the stack.